meshula/meshula.github.com/site/astro-site/src/content/papers/encapsulation.md

 A second contribution of this article is a formal definition of encapsulation through the concepts of **Leakage** and **Infiltration**, establishing the conditions required for **Hermeticity** within a scene graph.
 This is not a change in USD semantics, but a proposal for formal language for reasoning about encapsulation.
 Furthermore, it validates the mechanism of **relocation** and **specializes** as essential mechanisms for maintaining namespace stability and referential transparency.
 We conclude by showing that through enforcing a strict phase separation between variant selection and value evaluation, USD avoids the exponential complexity explosion ($O(k^n)$) inherent in systems that allow unrestricted state leakage.
 The paper includes a technical appendix cross-referencing these theorems against the OpenUSD C++ implementation.

+## Summary of Claims

+The following claims are established by the theorems in this paper.
+They are stated here informally as a reference point for readers engaging with the formal proofs, and as a concise technical rebuttal to common misconceptions about USD composition.

+**Claim 1 — Total Order.**
+For any stage and any fixed payload mask, the Prim Composition Pipeline (PCP) produces exactly one prim index per prim path.
+The index embodies a unique total ordering of opinions, derived from the LIVERPS arc-type hierarchy and lexicographic sibling ordering.
+There is no ambiguity in which opinion wins for any property.

+**Claim 2 — Arc Determinism.**
+Each arc type (Local, Inherits, Variant Sets, rElocates, Payloads, References, Specializes) has a fixed strength relative to all others.
+The combination of arbitrarily many arcs — including recursive references and nested variants — produces a finite, acyclic prim index graph with a deterministic traversal order.
+No arc type can introduce a cycle or ambiguity in the final opinion set.

+**Claim 3 — Variant Selection Does Not Introduce Ambiguity.**
+Variant selection is an input to composition, not an output of it.
+A variant set selects at most one variant per authored or defaulted selection key; that selection is made during Phase 1 (index construction) and is complete before any value is resolved.
+Because selection is phase-separated from resolution, variants cannot create circular dependencies or ordering conflicts.
+The exponential explosion that would result from unrestricted cross-variant state leakage is provably avoided.

+**Claim 4 — Hermetic Decomposition.**
+Any stage can be partitioned into hermetically-encapsulated subgraphs.
+Each subgraph composes independently and deterministically.
+The union of hermetic subgraphs is itself deterministic and introduces no new opinion conflicts.
+This is the formal basis for scalable parallel and incremental composition.

+**Claim 5 — Instance Stability.**
+Instancing is a cache-level optimization.
+Instances share a prototype prim index that is itself subject to all the above invariants.
+Instance identity is preserved under relocation.
+The instancing mechanism does not alter the compositional result — it only deduplicates its computation.

+**Claim 6 — Payload Masking is Monotonic.**
+The payload mask is a parameter to composition, not a product of it.
+Within any fixed mask, composition is fully deterministic.
+Changing the mask changes which subtrees are loaded and forces recomposition of affected prims, but introduces no non-determinism.
+The composition function $f(\text{stage}, \text{mask}) \to \text{prim\_index}$ is a pure function of its inputs.

+**Claim 7 — Uniqueness.**
+Given a fixed stage (layer stack and asset graph) and a fixed payload mask, there is exactly one valid composed result.
+There are no valid alternative orderings, no tie-breaking that could go either way, and no ordering-dependent outcomes.
+Composition is a confluent rewrite system: the result is independent of evaluation order.

 # Definitions

 Unique terms have been chosen to clearly distinguish theoretical constructions from existing USD terms of art; this is intentional in service of clear exposition.